Paramesha Panwala

 Paramesha Panwala is a 2008 Kannada-language film directed by Mahesh Babu, and produced by Aditya Babu, whilst the music was composed by V. Harikrishna.
-The film stars Shiva Rajkumar and Surveen Chawla.
+The film stars Shiva Rajkumar and Surveen Chawla in her debut as actress.
 It was released nationwide on 5 December 2008.
+The movie was criticized to be a hotchpotch of 2 Kannada films – Bombaat and Bindaas which were also penned by Janardhana Maharshi and themselves criticized to be based on Telugu movies.

-Plot
+Synopsis

 Paramesha dearly loves his sister and would turn the world upside down for her happiness.
 When a local gangster vows to kill his sister's husband, Paramesha is willing to stop him at all costs.